 Obtaining designation as a World Sailing Class Association

-10.2 To be designated as a World Sailing Class Association, a class shall be recommended for designation by the Equipment Committee, and for Offshore Racing Classes also by the Oceanic and Offshore Committee to the Council and must receive a majority vote of Council.
+10.2 The Chief Executive Officer shall refer an application for World Sailing Class Association status to the Equipment Committee (and for offshore classes, to the Oceanic & Offshore Committee in addition).
+The Committee(s) shall make a recommendation to the Board, and the Board will then make a final recommendation to the General Assembly.

-10.2.1 In order to be so designated a class must be able to meet the following criteria, detailed in an application to the Chief Executive Officer, for consideration by Council at the next scheduled meeting,
+10.2.1 In order to be so designated a class must be able to meet the following criteria, detailed in an application to the Chief Executive Officer, for consideration by the General Assembly at its next scheduled meeting,

 (a) an active class/owners association;

-(b) a constitution passed by a pre-existing class/owners association and approved by the Equipment Committee and the Constitution Committee containing at least:
+(b) a constitution passed by a pre-existing class/owners association and approved by the Equipment Committee and the Governance Committee containing at least:

 (i) the name of the class,